 Thanksgiving Wine Pairings Summary

-These 7 noble grapes really are versatile and can work across the spectrum of food.
-Try these Thanksgiving wine pairings and see what you and your guests like the best with your main course.
+These wines made from the 7 Noble Grapes truly are versatile and can work across a spectrum of food.
+Try a couple of options and see what you and your guests like the best with your main course.